MicrosoftDocs/memdocs/memdocs/configmgr/core/get-started/capabilities-in-technical-preview-1604.md

 ##  <a name="bkmk_passport"></a> Support for Passport for Work as a KSP
  Configuration Manager lets you integrate with Microsoft Passport for Work which is an alternative sign-in method that uses Active Directory, or a Microsoft Entra account to replace a password, smart card, or virtual smart card.
-Passport lets you use a user gesture to login, instead of a password.
+Passport lets you use a user gesture to log in, instead of a password.
 A user gesture might be a simple PIN, biometric authentication such as Windows Hello, or an external device such as a fingerprint reader.

--   You can use Configuration Manager to control which gestures users can and cannot use to login, and to configure PIN complexity requirements.
+-   You can use Configuration Manager to control which gestures users can and can't use to log in, and to configure PIN complexity requirements.

 -   You can store authentication certificates in the Passport for Work key storage provider (KSP).